Kerrnel/Scripts/README.md

 		(e.g. Fireplace at night in Winter, Places, Animals by weekday)

 	Parameters that are "fun" are up front
-		Customize by puting overrides into ~/.config/aerialist
+		Customize by putting overrides into ~/.config/aerialist
 		in shell format